satnaing/satnaing.dev/contents/how-do-i-develop-my-portfolio-website-blog.md

 category: How Do I

 ---
+My experience about developing my first portfolio website and a blog using NextJS and a headless CMS.

 ## Motivation

 I've been always thinking about launching my own website with my custom domain name (**satnaing.dev**) since my college student life.
 But that never happened until this project.
 I've done several projects and works about web application development but I didn't make an effort to do this.